 An examination for the purpose of determining the propriety of proposed financial transactions and/or financial transactions that have already taken place but have not yet been recorded. pre-encumbrance A transaction typically recorded when there is an expected or projected commitment (non-contractual) to purchase or pay for goods and services.
 Pre-encumbrances are recorded as memo entries against budget balances for reporting purposes only.
 Pre-encumbrances do not reduce available appropriation spending authority. preliminary project A phase in the internal development of software.
 This phase includes the definition of functional and technical needs and the stage evaluation of alternative approaches to the development or acquisition of software.
 A test transmittal of ACH direct deposit information that allows pre-note the designated receiving financial institution time to identify and communicate inconsistencies. pre-notification See pre-note.
 A process by which the existence of a certain account within a given financial institution is verified. prepaid expense An expenditure in one accounting period but not completely used or consumed until a future accounting period; e.g., certain service contracts, subscriptions, etc. In the context of a request for a manual payroll warrant, the preparer employee of an agency that prepares the request for a manual payroll warrant. present value The current value of an amount to be received in the future.
-The present value is always less than or equal to the future value because of the interest-earning potential of money. primary employing That agency which is the principal employer and which maintains an employee's permanent file. agency primary place of The address where the predominant performance of the award performance will be accomplished.
-The address is made up of six address components: Address Lines 1 and 2, City, County, State Code, and ZIP+4 or Postal Code.

-primary place of performance congressional district
+The present value is always less than or equal to the future value because of the interest-earning potential of money. primary employing That agency which is the principal employer and which maintains an employee's permanent file. agency primary place of The address where the predominant performance of the award performance address u.S. congressional district where the predominant performance of the award will be accomplished.
+This data element will be components: Address Lines 1 and 2, City, County, State Code, will be accomplished.
+The address is made up of six primary place of performance congressional district